the-peon-project/peon-wartable/README.md

 Intended to be a one-stop-shop for game server deployment/management.\
 If run on a public/paid cloud, it is architected to try minimise costs (easy schedule/manage uptime vs downtime)\

-### Peon Recipies
+### Peon Plans

-This is the repo of all of the game server recipe files.
+This is the repo of all of the game server recipes/plans.

 ### Architecture/Rules